 “OB/GYNs and midwives also work collaboratively with other specialties and subspecialties for conditions not within their training or capability of handing,” Hirsch said.
 “For example, if an OB/GYN patient has gall bladder disease, she is referred to general surgery.”

-For gynecologic conditions like problem periods, most primary care providers refer to women’s health, and the patient is scheduled with whomever is available.
+For gynecologic conditions like problem periods, many primary care providers refer to women’s health, and the patient is scheduled with whomever is available.

 Although women’s health providers provide primary care through the reproductive years and beyond, many prefer women seek an internal medicine or family medicine practitioner as she ages or develops medical conditions such as hypertension.